-These additional benefits can be in addition to your sum insured.
-Therefore, before agreeing to any settlement of your claim, it is important that you check to see if you are entitled to more than your sum insured through the existence of additional benefits cover.
+Additional Benefits can be on top of your insured amount.
+Before agreeing to any settlement of your claim, check to see if you are also entitled to additional benefits cover.

 We [the insurer] will pay the reasonable costs incurred by you for comparable accommodation for up to 12 months while your building is being rebuilt or repaired.

 If you have been relocated to emergency “community” accommodation, it is also worth contacting your insurer to determine whether you are eligible for emergency “private” accommodation.
 If you live in a remote area, there may be no private accommodation available.
-Contact your insurer to determine what is likely to happen in such cases.
+Contact your insurer to find out what will happen.

-What are not buildings: The following items are not buildings:
+What are not buildings: or The following items are not buildings:

 - Landscaping, trees, shrubs and plants;

-What are not contents: The following items are not covered by this policy:
+What are not contents: or The following items are not covered by this policy:

 - Trees, shrubs, plants growing outdoors in the ground.

 The above policy only covers the removal of “buildings” or “contents” debris.
 Because trees, shrubs and plants aren’t covered by the definition, the policy does not cover removal of debris from trees, shrubs or plants.